Advanced-Command-Handler/Discord.js-Better-Embed/README.md

 # Better-Embed

-A npm package for helping you create better Discord.js Embeds.
+A npm package for helping you create better Discord.js v13 Embeds.
+> Note :<br>
+> Version `1.3.0` is not compatible with Discord.js v12, `1.2.1` is but is deprecated.

 ## How to use + Documentation